OxCGRT/covid-policy-tracker/README.md

 (_Note: these only include indicators recorded on ordinal scales, so they all exclude E3, E4, H4, H5, and M1._)

 The [documentation folder](documentation/) contains an [index methodology](documentation/index_methodology.md) page explaining how the different indexes are calculated and how they are reported for days with incomplete data.
-This also describes the methodology for the [legacy stringency index](documentation/index_methodology.md#legacy-stringency-index) which is based on the [old](#legacy-database-structure-from-before-25-April-2020) database structure in palce prior to 25 April 2020.
+This also describes the methodology for the [legacy stringency index](documentation/index_methodology.md#legacy-stringency-index) which is based on the [old](#legacy-database-structure-from-before-25-April-2020) database structure in place prior to 25 April 2020.

 ### Subnational data

-xxx
+In addition to country-level data, this primary dataset additionally includes some subnational data, which currently includes those of US states.
+The states' data can be interpreted using the main [codebook](documentation/codebook.md) for those indices measured, with additional guidance on US-specific interpretation available in the [documentation folder](documentation/).
+The US state data in this repo aims to capture the overall policy impact on residents of that state, and so includes imputed national values where those values are more stringent than subnational action.
+For data that focuses only on subnational policies, see the [US](https://github.com/OxCGRT/USA-covid-policy) and [Brazil](https://github.com/OxCGRT/Brazil-covid-policy) subnational repos.

 ### Our documentation and working papers have more information

 The most up-to-date description of database components is here in the [documentation folder](documentation/) of this GitHub repo, which contains a detailed [codebook](documentation/codebook.md) and [index methodology](documentation/index_methodology.md).

-We have also published a [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19) with our methodology, data collection protocols, and description of the individual indicators.
+We have also published a national [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19) with our national methodology, data collection protocols, and description of the individual indicators.
+There is an analogous US state [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-USstate-responses-covid-19) that describes the subnational US methodology, data collection protocols, and indicator descriptions.

 ### Legacy database structure (from before 25 April 2020)